SavitskiDenis/rs-node/ciphering_cli/README.md

 # Testing

+Before running the tests, run the `npm i` command to install just.

 Run the `npm run test` command to run all the tests.

 Run the `npm run test:coverage` command to get tests coverage.